MansiTandel/MansiTandel/README.md

 - ❤️😍 Python
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me  EMail id: mtandel@scu.edu
+- 📫 How to reach me  EMail id: mtandel@scu.edu or mansimjtandel@gmail.com

 <!---
 MansiTandel/MansiTandel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.